 -

-Just when you’re beginning to doubt which way is ahead, along comes this perfectly timed keynote address from Consumer Technology Association CEO Gary Shapiro.
+Just when you’re beginning to doubt which way is ahead, ECEF brings you this perfectly timed keynote address from Consumer Technology Association CEO Gary Shapiro.
 His insights will illuminate a path forward for executives facing uncertainty.

 -